My Brother the Devil: Plot

 Mo begins to grow jealous of Rash and Sayyid's increasing closeness and the respect that Rash has for him.
 When he is offered the opportunity to join Rash's gang as a dealer he takes it.
-In the meantime Sayyid kisses Rashid while they are playing around.
+In the meantime Sayyid kisses Rash while they are playing around.
 Initially repulsed at the idea of kissing another man, Rash tries to go back to his old lifestyle.
 However he finds himself changed and ends up going back to Sayyid and starting a relationship with him.
 Mo, growing suspicious that Rash is not in fact working, goes to Sayyid's home to spy and sees the two men undressed and realizes what is going on.
 Angry at his brother, Mo continues to deal drugs and become further entrenched in Rash's old gang.
 Eventually Rash finds Mo's money and drugs.
 He confronts his former friends telling them that he will kill Demon in exchange for them allowing Mo to walk away from the drug business and his family to stay safe and unharmed.
 Upset that Rash has isolated him from his "family" Mo ends up telling Rash's former girlfriend Vanessa that Rash is gay.
 She spreads it around the neighbourhood and Rash's former friends give him the address of a house belonging to Demon which is actually a set up so they can kill Rash.
 However Rash manages to escape from the house.

 The day after Rash's escape some of his friends go to Mo and tell him that Rash was hurt killing Demon and is hiding out at Sayyid's place.
 Mo goes with them but becomes suspicious when he sees plastic gloves, the kind that the gang uses for killings, hanging out of one of the men's pockets.
 Mo leads his friend to the apartment adjacent to Sayyid's.
 His friend pulls a gun on the woman who answers the door, and when she screams Rash and Sayyid come running out of his building.
 Mo ends up taking a bullet for Rash as his former friend gets in the car and runs away.